Managing Forex - Australian Expats

-Since a large part of an expatriate's earnings, expenditure and savings are likely to be in a foreign currency, its deserves serious attention throughout an expatriate's career, and not just when a large repatriation of funds is scheduled.
+Because a large part of an expatriate's earnings, expenses and savings are likely to be in a foreign currency, ensuring that any foreign currency exchange occurs efficiently and cost effectively throughout an expatriate's time overseas is obviously very important, and not just when a large repatriation of funds is involved.

-Firstly, however, you need to put foreign exchange earnings into a financial planning context.
-For example, if you plan to retire overseas rather than return to Australia, or you believe that holding some foreign assets provides a hedge against a declining Australian dollar, then you may have a different approach to the repatriation of earnings or assets to Australia.
+Firstly, however, you need to put foreign exchange earnings and holdings into a financial planning context.
+For example, if you plan to retire overseas rather than return to Australia, or you believe that holding some foreign assets provides a hedge against a volatile Australian dollar, then you may have a different approach to the repatriation of earnings or assets to Australia.

-These sections also largely presume that an expatriate will be in a country where there are no prohibitions or restrictions on (hard) currency repatriations – these are now uncommon even in developing countries but can be mind-numbingly complex.
+These sections also largely assume that an expatriate will be resident in a country where there are no prohibitions or restrictions on (hard) currency repatriations – these are now very uncommon even in developing countries but can be mind-numbingly complex.
 You will often need the help of your employing company or local professionals in addressing these restrictions in any sensible fashion.

-OFX, which is now a listed company on the ASX, provides a very wide range of tools, including access to historical rates for currencies going back to 1990, allowing users to put current rates in a longer term context.
-They also represent a very viable and cost effective alternative to transferring currencies using banks which should be explored by expatriates.
+OFX, which is listed on the ASX, has been an Exfin partner for over a decade and provides a very wide range of tools, including access to historical rates for currencies going back to 1990, allowing users to put current rates in a longer-term context.
+They also represent a very viable and cost-effective alternative to transferring currencies using banks which should be explored by expatriates.

 If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.
 You will receive a fee quotation in advance of any advice or services being provided.